PURPOSE OF THIS POLICY

 f) By posting content to any social media site, the poster represents that the poster owns or otherwise has all of the rights necessary to lawfully use that content or that the use of the content is permitted by fair use.
 Posters also agree that they will not knowingly provide misleading or false information, and that they will indemnify and hold the College harmless for any claims resulting from the content.

-g) While GSCC is committed to the protection of academic freedom, and it does not regularly review content posted to social media sites, it shall have the right to do so, and, with respect to any site maintained in the name of the College, may remove or cause the removal of any content for any lawful reason, including but not limited to, content that it deems threatening, obscene, a violation of intellectual property rights or privacy laws or otherwise injurious or illegal.
-Administrators are responsible for monitoring postings and comments to social media sites and for deleting postings that do not adhere to our policies.
-Acceptable content may be positive in context to the conversation.
+g) While Gadsden State is committed to the protection of academic freedom, it shall have the right to do so, and, with respect to any site maintained in the name of the College, may remove or cause the removal of any content for any lawful reason, including but not limited to, content that it deems threatening, obscene, a violation of intellectual property rights or privacy laws or otherwise injurious or illegal.
+Administrators are responsible for monitoring postings and comments to social media sites and for deleting posts that do not adhere to our policies.
 Comments that are obscene, defamatory, profane, libelous, threatening, harassing, abusive, infringing of intellectual property rights, invasive of privacy, hateful or embarrassing to another person or any other person or entity are not allowed and should be removed.
 Administrators agree to take all reasonably possible steps to prevent and eliminate inappropriate comments and understand that it may be necessary to discontinue the use of the social media if such comments cannot be eliminated or prevented.

 h) When using or posting online material that includes direct or paraphrased quotes, thoughts, ideas, photos or videos, always include citations.
 Provide a link to the original material if applicable.

-i) If you also maintain your own personal social media accounts, you should avoid creating confusion over whether or not the account is associated with GSCC.
-If you identify yourself as a Gadsden State Community College faculty or staff member online, it should be clear that the views expressed on your site are not those of the College and you are not acting in your capacity as a GSCC employee.
-While not a requirement, GSCC employees may consider adding the following disclaimer to personal social media accounts: “While I am an employee at Gadsden State, comments made on this account are my own and not that of the College.”
+i) If you also maintain your own personal social media accounts, you should avoid creating confusion over whether or not the account is associated with Gadsden State.
+If you identify yourself as a Gadsden State Community College faculty or staff member online, it should be clear that the views expressed on your site are not those of the College and you are not acting in your capacity as a Gadsden State employee.
+While not a requirement, Gadsden State employees may consider adding the following disclaimer to personal social media accounts: “While I am an employee at Gadsden State, comments made on this account are my own and not that of the College.”

 User Agreements for Social Media Accounts

 Whenever a social media account is created, the social media outlet requires the account creator to agree to certain terms and conditions for use of the site by clicking “Yes” or “I accept” as part of the account creation process.
-These are legal contracts, and they often contain terms and conditions that create risks for the account creator and the College (for officially-recognized GSCC accounts).
+These are legal contracts, and they often contain terms and conditions that create risks for the account creator and the College (for officially-recognized Gadsden State accounts).
 In view of this, Gadsden State has adopted this policy to manage these so-called “clickwrap agreements” and mitigate the risks they create.
-Account administrators are delegated authority to create official social media accounts through completion of the application process and approval by Social Media Policy Committee members.
-The Social Media Policy Committee will request legal and/or administrative approvals prior to approving applications when required.
+Account administrators are delegated authorities to create official social media accounts through completion of the application process and approval by the PR and Marketing Director.

-College employees and departments are not authorized to enter into advertising agreements with social media sites without prior authorization and approval obtained by contacting the Public Relations and Marketing Department.
-Any GSCC department or program wishing to purchase advertising services from social media sites, or from any type of publication, must follow all applicable rules and policies governing both the public relations considerations and the procurement and contracting considerations related to such services.
+College employees and departments are not authorized to enter into advertising agreements with social media sites without prior authorization and approval obtained by contacting the PR and Marketing Department.
+Any Gadsden State department or program wishing to purchase advertising services from social media sites, or from any type of publication, must follow all applicable rules and policies governing both the public relations considerations and the procurement and contracting considerations related to such services.

 Disclaimers